 Cook Authentic Pinakbet

-Edited by mahalia jovita b. bugasto, Anonymous, Christine Cruz, Rafah Perlado and 2 others
+Edited by mahalia jovita b. bugasto, Christine Cruz, Rafah Perlado, Lynn and 1 other

 Pinakbet is a native food of the Filipino people and it has originated from the Northern provinces of Ilocos.
 If you ask a Filipino what Ilocos is all about, they will usually answer you with "BAGNET", "EMPANADA" and the ever so famous "PINAKBET".